 Document class name or ID

-However, there are two places where you can find the document class ID in the URL.
+If you need the document class ID, there are two places where you can find the document class ID in the legacy library interface.

 In libraries with a workflow: